-We provided each pupil with a textbook at the beginning of the course in Year 10 which we will also use in Year 11.
-The book supports the current specification, entitled 'AQA GCSE (9-1) Business', by Surridge and Gillespie.
+We will provide each pupil with a textbook at the beginning of the course in Year 10 which we will also use in Year 11.
+The book supports the new specification, entitled 'AQA GCSE (9-1) Business', by Surridge and Gillespie.
 In addition, at the beginning of Year 11, we will provide pupils with a revision guide, which supports the textbook; 'AQA GCSE Business 9-1 My Revision Notes by Malcom Surridge'.

-Most work will be completed as written work and online.
-All the links to the AQA examination board, teaching resources and homework can be accessed via Google Classroom.
-All homework and lesson content will be placed on Google Classroom.
+Most work will be completed in a folder or online.
+All links to the AQA examination board, teaching resources and homework can be accessed via Google Classroom.
+Homework and lesson content will be placed on Google Classroom.

 Investigative activities will be qualitatively assessed; at times this will take the form of groups presenting their findings using various Google applications in terms of the various learning essentials.
 Quantitative assessment takes place in various ways.
 Classwork and homework will be reviewed every 2-3 weeks.
-Progress is monitored by use of homework assignments, tests and exams.
+Progress is monitored by use of homework assignments, tests and an exam.
 Each pupil will take a mock exam in the autumn term.
 This will be an actual GCSE paper.
 Pupils will also complete a common task test before the Easter break, also based on an actual GCSE paper.
-This will be based on a multiple choice and quick question section, plus two case study scenarios with questions.
+This will be based on multiple choice and a quick questions section, plus two case study scenarios with questions.
 There will also be smaller formative assessments throughout the year.
 Each pupil is carefully tracked in terms of correlations between benchmarks and what they are actually achieving.
 Discussions between teacher and parent will be made as soon as the teacher feels insufficient progress is being made.

-Parents can support their son's learning by insisting on well organised notes and work space at home as well as monitoring his revision programme.
-Parents should please check that their son is doing his homework and that he is happy that it is of an acceptable standard.
-Please show an interest in topics that are being studied, which will allow your son to consolidate what he is learning in class.
+Parents can support their daughter's learning by insisting on well organised notes and work space at home as well as monitoring her revision programme.
+Parents should please check that their daughter is doing her homework and that she is happy that it is of an acceptable standard.
+Please show an interest in topics that are being studied, which will allow your daughter to consolidate what she is learning in class.

 Parents can encourage pupils to watch television programmes based on business such as 'Dragons Den' and 'The Apprentice'.
 Watching news items related to the economy and business will help with learning and interest.
 This is particularly relevant when a big, well known business such as Tesco, is in the news.
-Parents should please introduce their son to the business section of newspapers and discuss relevant news items with him.
+Parents should please introduce their daughter to the business section of newspapers and discuss relevant news items with her.
 Most importantly, we request that parents encourage pupils to start their revision programme at the beginning of Year 11.
-This will give them the best opportunity to achieve success in the actual GCSE exams.
+This will give them the best opportunity to achieve success in the actual GCSE exams